remotestorage/website/get.md

 ---
-# The remoteStorage widget <https://github.com/remotestorage/remotestorage-widget> links to /get, so consider that if renaming and create appropriate redirects.
+# The remoteStorage widget <https://github.com/remotestorage/remotestorage-widget> links to /get, so consider that if renaming this and create appropriate redirects.
 title: Getting Started
 nav_order: 2
 ---